Speech Pathology & Audiology

-We offer a pre-professional undergraduate degree as well as a master's degree in Speech Communication Disorders.
+We offer a pre-professional undergraduate degree as well as a master's degree in Speech Pathology and Audiology.
 The program is accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA).
 Our mission includes the education of future clinicians and future researchers.
 Several of our faculty are engaged in active research programs.

 The Program provides clinical services through the Sheila C. Johnson Center, which is a full-service clinic for individuals experiencing difficulty in speaking, hearing, reading, writing, organizing thoughts, or even swallowing.

 We are committed to the total development and well-being of all members of the University community - students, faculty, staff, and the public.
 Students, faculty, staff, and persons served in the program’s clinic are treated in a nondiscriminatory manner and without regard to race, color, religion, sex, national or ethnic origin, physical or mental disability or condition, age, sexual orientation, status as a parent or as a covered veteran.

 Program faculty work closely with each student to provide equity in opportunity for academic and clinical success.
 Similarly, faculty members strive to provide each student with a variety of clinical experiences with populations that are culturally and linguistically diverse.